Ph.D. Case Summary

 - Presenting Problem

 How does the client see the problem?
-Why has he/she come?
+Why have they come?

 - History of the Problem